 “It’s the historiography of why they're remembered as they are, or have been forgotten or are misremembered, and what life would have been like when they were alive.

 When we come to discuss his Nine Songs selections, Smith gets his phone out and works his way around the shortlist as we go.
-His overarching theme behind each of them is simple - “I tried to pick songs that really marked a period of my life, but also that I still think are amazing” - but we as talk through them he spots other themes weaving through them, his love of film, of unique voices, and specifically and surprisingly for Smith, a fascination with haunting music.
+His overarching theme behind each of them is simple - “I tried to pick songs that really marked a period of my life, but also that I still think are amazing” - but as we talk through them he spots other themes weaving through them - his love of film, of unique voices, and specifically and surprisingly for Smith, a fascination with haunting music.

 When we get to the end, I ask how he found it.
 “I sort of swerved it by talking about them all.
 You'll have a real fun job of trying to assimilate it all together!”